adeshpande3/Machine-Learning-Notes/README.md

   - Deep Q networks

 * **Scaled Machine Learning Conference Notes** - These were the notes I took at the Scaled ML conference at Stanford.
 Here is a link to [event page](http://scaledml.org/).

+* **Machine Learning: A Probabilistic Perspective Notes** - ML textbook with an emphasis on describing concepts with relation to probability.